2.1 - Connection and disconnection¶

 LdapConnection connection = new LdapNetworkConnection( "localhost", 636, true );

-We keep the connection opened for a limited period of time, defaulting to 30 seconds.
+We keep the connection open for a limited period of time, defaulting to 30 seconds.
 This might be not long enough, so one can change this delay by calling the setTimeOut() method :

 LdapConnection connection = new LdapNetworkConnection( "localhost", 389 ); connection.setTimeOut( 0 ); ... connection.close();

-Note: Setting a value equal or below 0 will keep the connection opened for ever (or a soon as the connection is not explicitly closed).
+Note: Setting a value equal or below 0 will keep the connection open forever (assuming the connection is not explicitly closed by the client).

-Once you don't need to use the connection anymore (remember that hodling a connection keeps a session opened on the server, and a socket opened between the client and the server), then you have to close it.
+Once the connection is no longer needed (remember that holding a connection keeps the session open on the server and a socket is held open between the client and the server), then you must close it.
 This is done by calling the close() method :